tli3/TMJOA_Baseline/python/README.md

 python3 src/Step0_InterractionFile.py

-Calculates the interaction beteween the features by multiplying them 2 by 2.
+Calculates the interaction between the features by multiplying each of them together.

 ```
 usage: Step0_InterractionFile.py [-h] [--output OUTPUT] input